Skip to main content

 id

-Thread ID for multi-turn conversations.
-Pass the id from a previous task to continue the conversation.
+Pass the id from a previous response to continue a multi-turn conversation with the same agent.
+Omit for a new conversation.

 Response